Monday, April 8, 2024

 Vhalkana

 A forge deity.
 He created half the sentient species kicking around but despises every one of them for their flaws, like an ill-tempered potter might feel about a kiln-cracked bowl.
 Vhalkana also has a hobby: hunting down weaker gods for spare parts.
-He has some priests who receive "improvements" in exchange for running errands, like hunting down fallen stars (pieces of sky gods) and harvest organs from other priests, which have trace compounds of divine "pneuma" that Vhalkana extracts with his Soul Kiln.
+He has some priests who receive "improvements" in exchange for running errands, like hunting down fallen stars (pieces of sky gods) and harvesting organs from other priests.
+Those organs have trace compounds of divine "pneuma" that Vhalkana extracts with his Soul Kiln.

 (by Niram S Adoramus)